San7o/Brenta-Engine/docs/DESIGN.md

 ![brenta-picture](./brenta-picture.png)

-I wanted to write my own game engine primarely out of fascination and curiosity to understand how these big systems are designed and implemented.
+I wanted to write my own game engine primarily out of fascination and curiosity to understand how these big systems are designed and implemented.
 I found out that writing a game engine has a lot in common with writing an operating system.
 You are working with audio,